 RFA has developed competency-based training for its employees and representatives who serve seniors.
+We leverage our training materials with guidance from external sources such as Canadian government websites and our internal teams.
 This training includes information on the following subjects: